pkgforge-community/uruntime/README.md

       DWARFS_PRELOAD_ALL=1           Enable preloading of all blocks from the DwarFS file system DWARFS_ANALYSIS_FILE=/path     A file for profiling open files when launching the application for DwarFS DWARFS_USE_MMAP=1              Use mmap for allocating blocks for DwarFS

+      Environment variables can be specified in the env file (see https://crates.io/crates/dotenv) and environment variables can also be deleted using `unset ENV_VAR` in the end of the env file:
+      "${RUNTIME_NAME}.env"
 ```

 </details>